6/2 Carson Road,

 How do I get workers compensation (workers comp)?
 Or how do I claim workers compensation?

-Give the Workers Compensation Claim Form to your employer.
-Most WA employers have a workers compensation insurer but some larger employers are self-insured for the purposes of workers compensation.
+After completing these documents, you must give the Workers Compensation Claim Form to your employer.
+Most WA employers have a workers compensation insurer but some larger companies are self-insured for purposes of work-related injuries and illnesses regarding their employees.

 How can I give the Workers Compensation Claim form and first medical certificate to my employer?

-The most common way to make a workers compensation claim is to give the Workers Compensation Claim form and first medical certificate, but sometimes there is a dispute between the worker and their employer and the Act prescribes other ways that you can give the Workers Compensation Claim form and first medical certificate to your employer.
+The most common way to make a workers compensation claim is to give the Workers Compensation Claim form and first medical certificate to the employer in person.
+Sometimes there is a dispute between the worker and their employer and the Workers Compensation and Injury Management Act allows other ways that you can give the Workers Compensation Claim form and first medical certificate to your employer.

 Section 179 of the Act says you can give the Workers Compensation Claim form and first medical certificate to your employer in the following ways: